thomasp85/mzID/README.md

 ### Roadmap

-* A function to flatten the mzID class into a data.frame structure with a row for each psm
 * Make the parser software aware, so that it can create more beautiful output based on the software used in the analysis
 * Paerformance improvements